tru-ID/firebase-phone-auth-sim-swap-detection-ios/Tutorial.md

                 self?.dismiss(animated: true, completion: nil)
             }))
             self?.present(alertController, animated: true, completion: nil)
+            self?.controls(enabled: true)
             return
         }
         UserDefaults.standard.set(verificationID, forKey: "authVerificationID")
     }
 }
 ```

-The `verify` method in the above code gets the user's phone number from the phone number text field, checks the value and calls `executeFirebasePhoneVerification`.
+The `verify` method in the above code gets the user's phone number from the `phoneNumberTextField`, checks the value and calls `executeFirebasePhoneVerification`.
+The next step is to use the previously created `controls` method by setting the `enabled` variable to `false` in order to disable the phone number text field and the verify button, show the activity indicator and start spinning it when the user taps the **Verify** button.

 Within `executeFirebasePhoneVerification` the auth language is set to English and `verifyPhoneNumber:UIDelegate:completion:` is called, passing to it the phone number.